-Reporting Year: 2023
+Reporting Year: 2024

 Applicant background Number of students Percentage of all students

-(A) Past higher education study 6 100%
+(A) Past higher education study 7 100%

-(includes a bridging or enabling course) U 100/0
+(includes a bridging or enabling course) / 100%

 (B) Past vocational education and training (VET) study N/A N/A

 (C) Work and life experience

 (Admitted on the basis of previous achievement other than N/A N/A

 the above)

 (D) Recent secondary education:

-Admitted solely on the basis of ATAR A1 / A N1 / A
+Admitted solely on the basis of ATAR N1/A N/A

-(regardless of whether this includes the impact of .
-N/A N/A
+(regardless of whether this includes the impact of N/A IN/A

 adjustment factors such as equity or subject bonus points)

-Admitted where both ATAR and additional criteria were
+Admitted where both ATAR and additional criteria were N/A

-considered N/A N/A
+considered N/A

-(e.g. portfolio, audition, extra test, early offer conditional N/A
+(e.g. portfolio, audition, extra test, early offer conditional N/A N/A

 on minimum ATAR)

-Admitted on the basis of other criteria only and ATAR was
+• Admitted on the basis of other criteria only and ATAR was

 not a factor

 (e.g. special consideration, audition alone, schools N/A N/A

 recommendation scheme with no minimum ATAR

 requirement)

 International students N/A N/A

-All students 6 100%
+All students 7 100%